 In addition as a Voluntary Aided School the governors are responsible for admissions and are the employer of the staff.
 We do not get involved in the day-to-day workings of the school as this is the responsibility of the Headteacher and the senior team.

-The governing body is composed of 12 members appointed by various stakeholders- the Diocese, Local Authority, Parents and Staff alongside the Headteacher and the Incumbent of Marton, Siddington, Eaton with Hulme Walfield and Swettenham parishes.
+Our governing body is composed of 12 members appointed by various stakeholders- the Diocese, Local Authority, Parents and Staff alongside the Headteacher and the Incumbent of Marton, Siddington, Eaton with Hulme Walfield and Swettenham parishes.
 Those appointed serve for a period of four years.
 On appointment all governors undertake to attend at least three training courses a year.
 We are fortunate to have a governing body with a wealth of expertise in many areas which supports our important role in the school community.